PetitPrinc3/Harvester/README.md

 # Harvester

 Harvester is a self-hosted download manager for `1fichier.com`, designed for seamless, unattended operation.
 It features a modern web interface, a powerful Telegram bot for link submission, and a resilient download queue that automatically handles wait times and retries.
+It also incorporates a dynamic search function that automatically discovers the active 'zone-telechargement' domain, intelligently querying the site to retrieve the optimal file based on a user's request.

 ![Harvester Queue UI](./WebUI.png)